 Print Quality Advertising

-What distinguishes the WSJ iPad display is the quality of the photos, graphics and display ads.
+What distinguishes the Ipad Wall Street Journals’ display is the quality of the photos, graphics and ads.
 On the Kindle, photos and other graphics blur.
 On the iPhone and BlackBerry, due to the smaller screen size, banner ads are crisp but tiny.
 The iPad’s screen size and resolution improved both.

 Advertisers and their agencies have waited for the “year of mobile” when the’d feel confident using mobile devices.
 With the iPad, they can now display full-color, high-resolution ads that are strikingly sharp, even beautiful .